makerdao/auction-keeper/README.md

 reasonable.
 In this environment, a bid delay of 1.2 seconds might provide ample time for transactions at the front of the queue to complete.
 [Etherscan.io](etherscan.io) can be used to view your account's pending transaction queue.

+Upon startup, the keeper will clear its transaction queue.
+This helps recover from insufficiently-aggressive gas configuration and reduces gas-wasting transactions.

 #### Hardware and operating system resources

  * The most expensive keepers are `flip` and `flop` keepers configured to `kick` new auctions.